aws-solutions-library-samples/guidance-for-automated-setup-of-aws-transform-for-vmware/README.md

     git clone https://github.com/aws-solutions-library-samples/guidance-for-automating-aws-transformations-vmware-deployment

 ### Phase 1: Set up AWS Organizations

+**Note : If you already have AWS Organizations enabled in your Management account, you can skip phase 1.**

 3. Change directory to the source folder inside the repository: cd guidance-for-automating-aws-transformations-vmware-deployment/source
 4. Start by running the first bash script: ./deploy-phase1.sh (This creates an AWS Organization with all features enabled)

+**Note : A Powershell script is available for Windows OS.
+Alternatively, the parameters can be manually added to the CloudFormation YAML.**

 5. Pass in the following paramters using the bash script:
     STACK_NAME: name of cloudformation stack.
     TEMPLATE_PATH: path to phase1 yaml.